-In this sequel to Elinormal, Elinor learns all too quickly that people are complicated and relationships take work.
+In the sequel, New Girl: The Further Adventures of Elinormal, Elinor is ready for the first day of seventh grade when a last-minute phone call turns her world upside down.
+She misses the first week of school and when she gets back she’s called “the new girl” even though she’s not.
+Elinor quickly learns that people are complicated and relationships take work.
 Lots of work.
-As she’s discovering who she is, who she wants to be, and what she wants most in life, Elinor is balancing friendships, old and new.
-She’s also unraveling her mother’s mysterious past.
+As she discovers who she is, who she wants to be, and what she wants most in life, she struggles to balance friendships, both old and new, while also unraveling her mother’s mysterious past.

-New Girl further explores the complexity of friendships, the reality of disappointments, and the trouble with secrets.
+Both of these delightful books explore the complexity of friendships, the reality of disappointments, and the trouble with secrets.

 Today, Shakespeare’s works are classics and his characters have achieved mythical status.
 But what did William Shakespeare consider great myths and classics?
 And who were the empowering role models for his bold and unforgettable heroines?